-- If this product comes in contact with eyes - Wash out immediately with water. - If irritation continues, seek medical attention. - Removal of contact lenses after an eye injury should only be undertaken by skilled personnel.
+Eye Contact If this product comes into contact with the eyes:

+- Wash out immediately with fresh running water. - Ensure complete irrigation of the eye by keeping eyelids apart and away from eye and moving the eyelids by occasionally lifting the upper and lower lids. - Seek medical attention without delay; if pain persists or recurs seek medical attention. - Removal of contact lenses after an eye injury should only be undertaken by skilled personnel.

-Skin Contact If skin or hair contact occurs
+Skin Contact If skin or hair contact occurs:

-- Flush skin and hair with running water (and soap if available). - Seek medical attention in event of irritation.
+- Flush skin and hair with running water (and soap if available). - Seek medical attention in event of irritation. - Inhalation If fumes, aerosols or combustion products are inhaled remove from contaminated area. - Other measures are usually unnecessary.

-Inhalation

-- If fumes, aerosols or combustion products are inhaled remove from contaminated area. - Other measures are usually unnecessary.